 Gum Recession: Causes and Treatments

-Gum recession can cause problems for your dental health.
-If you have gum recession, your dentist can help you understand the causes and recommend a treatment.
+Gum recession can cause problems for your teeth.
+Your dentist can help you understand what is causing it to happen and suggest a treatment.

-When teeth are healthy, gum tissue fits around each tooth like a cuff.
-In a tooth with gum recession, the gum tissue has pulled away from the tooth.
-This can leave the tooth root exposed.
-Since the root surface does not have a hard enamel covering like the crown (top) of the tooth, the root may become sensitive to hot and cold.
-Also, the exposed tooth root is more at risk for decay.
+Gum recession can leave the tooth root exposed.
+The root surface does not have a hard, protective layer covering the top of the tooth, so it may become sensitive to hot and cold.
+The exposed tooth root is also more at risk for decay.

-- brushing your teeth too hard or using a hard-bristled toothbrush
+- brushing your teeth too hard or using a toothbrush with hard bristles

-If gum recession is caused by brushing too hard, your dental office staff can show you a better way to clean your teeth.
-This will not repair the existing damage, but it will prevent new damage to the gums.
+If gum recession is caused by brushing too hard, your dentist or hygienist can show you a better way to clean your teeth.
+This will not repair the existing damage, but it will prevent new damage to your gums.

-If gum recession is caused by periodontal disease the first step is usually a treatment called scaling and root planing.
-The dentist removes plaque and tartar from the tooth and root surfaces.
-This treatment helps gum tissues heal and reattach to the tooth.
-For many patients, this treatment plus excellent oral care at home and regular dental visits can help control periodontal disease and gum attachment loss.
+If gum recession is caused by periodontal (gum) disease, the first step is usually a deep cleaning treatment called scaling (SKAY-ling) and root planing (PLAY-ning).
+Your dentist removes plaque and tartar from your tooth and root surfaces.
+This helps gum tissues heal and reattach to the tooth.
+For many patients, this plus excellent oral care at home and regular dental visits can help control gum disease and recession.

 If gum recession is caused by partial dentures that don’t fit right, your dentist can adjust or remake them for you.